 The Big Honzo ST is a great utilitarian hardtail.
 This bicycle is fun on a reasonably wide range of terrain and is easy on the eyes.
 A lot of mountain bike purists love steel frames, and the Big Honzo delivers a fun and predictable ride.
 The downhill performance is decent, and climbing performance is okay despite the heavier weight.
 This bike isn't going to blow you away on any area of the trail, but it is still a fun ride.
 You can find a hardtail for less money that may deliver superior performance, but the Big Honzo is a handsome, unique, and reliable bicycle.

-The Specialized Fuse is a better all-around bike.
-If you are looking for a hardtail to use as a daily driver, the Fuse is more comfortable than the Honzo ST. Despite having a traditionally less compliant aluminum frame, the Fuse feels more forgiving due to the thin chainstays that provide a little bit of flex to take the edge off.
+The Specialized Fuse 29 is a better all-around bike.
+If you are looking for a hardtail to use as a daily driver, the Fuse is more comfortable than the Honzo ST. Despite having a traditionally less compliant aluminum frame, the Fuse feels pretty forgiving and provides a more well-rounded ride.

 Are you looking to go fast and cover a lot of ground on relatively tame terrain?
 The Trek Stache 9.7 is a fast-rolling 29+ carbon hardtail.
 The 29 x 3.0-inch tires roll extremely fast and carry an unbelievable amount of speed on relatively straight and smooth trails.
 If you are looking for a bike to ride long distances and don't mind a rough ride, the Stache may be the bike for you.
 Due to its harsh feel over rocks and roots, the Trek is not the best option to use as a daily driver, and the Honzo is a better option for a day to day trail bike.
 The Stache is available in aluminum and carbon fiber with build kits ranging from $1,899 to $3,799.